 5. Fold wet ingredients into dry ingredients, then form the dough into a ball.
-The dough will be wet, but if it seems super sticky... just go ahead and sprinkle a little more flour into the dough until it's easier to handle.
+The dough will be wet, but if it seems super sticky... just go ahead and sprinkle a little more flour into the dough until it's easier to handle (you'll be working in 1/4 to 1/2 cup additional flour to get the right consistency).
 Remember, you want it to be somewhat sticky, and that's okay- but you also don't want it to stick to the baking sheet.
 Pat out dough onto the lightly floured baking sheet and form it into a 1-inch thick rectangle that is about 9-inches long and 3-inches wide.
 Use a large knife or a pizza cutter to slice the dough twice through the width, making three equal squares.
 Cut through the three squares diagonally so that you have 6 triangular slices of dough.
 Gently pull the triangles apart, leaving about 1/2-inch space between each one.

 6. Bake 14 to 16 minutes on prepared baking sheet.
 Scones should begin to turn light brown.

 7. While scones are cooling, prepare plain glaze by whisking ingredients in a medium bowl.
 Mix until smooth.

 8. When scones are cool, use a knife to cut them apart and then pull them apart so that they are ready for glazing.
 Use a brush to paint a coating of the glaze over the top of each scone.

 9. As the white glaze firms up, prepare spiced icing by whisking the ingredients in another medium bowl until smooth.
 Drizzle this thicker icing over each scone (or brush it on) and allow the icing to dry before serving.